Carter Yagemann

 Assistant Professor

-I am an Assistant Professor of Computer Science and Engineering at The Ohio State University where I teach classes and conduct research on topics pertaining to systems security, such as automated vulnerability discovery, root cause analysis, exploit prevention, and cyber-physical security.
-Prior to joining Ohio State, I received my Ph.D. in Computer Science from the Georgia Institute of Technology and my B.S. and M.S. in Computer Science from Syracuse University.
-I also worked at JPMorgan Chase in ethical hacking and cyber-threat intelligence.
-My research interests also include malware analysis, machine learning, and agent-based simulation.
+I am an Assistant Professor of Computer Science and Engineering at The Ohio State University, where I teach and conduct research in systems security.
+My work focuses on automated vulnerability discovery, root cause analysis, exploit prevention, hardware fault injection, and cyber-physical system security.
+I earned my Ph.D. in Computer Science from the Georgia Institute of Technology and both my B.S. and M.S. from Syracuse University.
+Before academia, I worked at JPMorgan Chase in ethical hacking and cyber-threat intelligence.
+My broader research interests include malware analysis, machine learning, and agent-based simulation.

 Education